adelelhabbal/MoonlightShopWebApp/README.md

 # MoonlightShopWeb
-Practice project, learning fundamentals of web development
+Practice project, learning fundamentals of web development currently changes are being applied only to markup

 # Business requirements
 Client has asked for a website to facilitate order handling.